hellums/lacey-bacon/README.md

 # BASIC FUNCTIONALITY (Code Louisville Project)

 ## Mac/Linux instructions for command-line version:
 (NOTE: Requires python version 3 and pip.
-The series of commands below will download the app, create a virtual environment, install python, pip, and the app's prerequisites in that virtual environment, and run the app.
+The series of commands below will download the app, create a virtual environment, install python, pip, and the app's prerequisites in that virtual environment, and run the app using recently compiled data.
   - >git clone https://github.com/hellums/lacey-bacon.git
   - >cd lacey-bacon
   - >python -m venv env